All you need to know about Financial R ...

 In the following article, I’m going to dig into data available on Payscale.com to analyze the effect a CFA designation has on the median analyst’s salary.
-While I don’t use any data based on fewer than 100 respondents, a limited sample size in some instances may be significantly affecting the figures shown.
+While I don’t use any data based on fewer than 100 respondents, the limited sample size in some instances may significantly affect the figures shown.
 Furthermore, it is not possible to separate out salaries for those without CFA designations so all comparisons are those with CFA designations vs. the overall median for that category.
-Another shortcoming is that this post focuses purely on salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
+Another shortcoming is that this post focuses purely on the salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
 Salary compensation alone may not always show the full picture, but on average – I would expect the related compensation increases in these areas to fall in line with increases in salary.
 Finally, the data in the article is based only on salaries in the United States as this provided an ample and accessible set of data.
 This isn’t a scientific study, but merely an attempt to find some interesting stories within the data.
 Without further delay, let’s get to it.

 The average CFA charterholder in this chart and all charts to follow is based on the weighted average (weighted by a number of CFA charterholder salaries in each category) of all other categories in the chart.
 In general, the CFA designation increases salaries by around 15-20%.
-It appears that the CFA designation generates a larger salary bump in more senior roles than it does with more entry level positions.
+It appears that the CFA designation generates a larger salary bump in more senior roles than it does with more entry-level positions.
 The exception here is obviously the senior financial analyst, showing the smallest salary bump among all top job types.
 I would guess that this is not actually due to the CFA designation being less valuable to the financial analysts with “senior” in front of their title, but instead that there is a very gray area between a financial analyst and senior financial analyst, which is causing some inconsistencies in the data.

 In looking at the data again, it was surprising to see the significant difference between the median salaries for financial analysts and senior financial analysts.
 I was also surprised by the small gap between the investment analysts and financial analysts.
 I think most of this boils down to the imprecision of the most common titles handed out in the finance industry.
 A title might mean one thing working for an investment consulting firm, but mean something completely else working for an investment bank.
 With all that said, perhaps the most surprising figure was the median salary for a portfolio manager sitting around $83k – this seems a bit low for a position that tends to be at the top of the pay scale at many financial firms.
 First of all, this is a position that receives a significant amount of compensation in bonuses.
 Secondly, the median portfolio manager salary includes not only the salaries of large fund managers but also bank employees managing loan portfolios and other less lucrative positions.
 It could go without saying, but the one clear story here is that getting your CFA designation certainly doesn’t hurt your career prospects.
 Who knew?!